 Revenue recognized under the Vertex Agreements for the year ended December 31, 2022 was not material.

-Revenue recognized under the Vertex Agreements for the year ended December 31, 2021 was \$913.1 million and was comprised of (i) revenue related to the exclusive worldwide license for exacel of \$900.0 million, (ii) revenue related to the second DM1 milestone under the 2019 Agreements of \$12.0 million, and (iii) revenue recognized in connection with research and development services.
-Revenue recognized under the Vertex Agreements for the year ended December 31, 2020 was not material.
+Revenue recognized under the Vertex Agreements for the year ended December 31, 2021 was \$913.1 million and was comprised of (i) revenue related to the exclusive worldwide license for CASGEVY of \$900.0 million, (ii) revenue related to the second DM1 milestone under the 2019 Agreements of \$12.0 million, and (iii) revenue recognized in connection with research and development services.

-As of December 31, 2022 and 2021 there was no current deferred revenue related to the collaboration with Vertex, respectively.
-As of December 31, 2022 and 2021, there was \$12.3 million of non-current deferred revenue, respectively, related to the collaboration with Vertex.
+As of December 31, 2023 and 2022 there was no current deferred revenue related to the collaboration with Vertex, respectively.
+As of December 31, 2023 and 2022, there was \$12.3 million of non-current deferred revenue, respectively, related to the collaboration with Vertex.
 The transaction price allocated to the remaining performance obligations was \$12.3 million.

-Future Milestones under the Vertex Agreements
+Milestones under the Vertex Agreements

 The Company has evaluated the milestones that may be received in connection with the Vertex Agreements.

-As discussed above, the Company is eligible to receive up to \$410.0 million in additional development, regulatory and commercial milestones and royalties on net product sales for each of the three collaboration targets that Vertex licensed in the fourth quarter of 2019.
+Under the 2015 Collaboration Agreement and subsequent amendments, the Company is eligible to receive up to \$410.0 million in additional development, regulatory and commercial milestones and royalties on net product sales for each of the three collaboration targets that Vertex licensed in 2019.
 Each milestone is payable only once per collaboration target, regardless of the number of products directed to such collaboration target that achieve the relevant milestone event.

-The Company is eligible to receive additional potential future payments of up to \$775.0 million based upon the successful achievement of specified development, regulatory and commercial milestones for the DMD and DM1 programs.
-The Company is also eligible to receive tiered royalties on future net sales on any products that may result from this collaboration; however, the Company has the option to forego the DM1 milestones and royalties to codevelop and co-commercialize all DM1 products globally.
+The Company is eligible to receive potential future payments of up to \$775.0 million under the 2019 Collaboration Agreement based upon the successful achievement of specified development, regulatory and commercial milestones for the DMD and DM1 programs.
+The Company is also eligible to receive tiered royalties on future net sales on any products that may result from this collaboration; however, the Company has the option to forego the DM1 milestones and royalties to co-develop and co-commercialize all DM1 products globally.

-The Company is eligible to receive additional potential future payments of up to \$200.0 million upon receipt by Vertex of the first marketing approval of the initial product candidate from the U.S. Food and Drug Administration or the European Commission.
-In addition, the Company has the option to conduct research at their own cost in certain defined areas that, if beneficial to the exa-cel program and exa-cel ultimately achieves regulatory approval in such areas, then the Company could be entitled to certain milestone payments aggregating to high eight digits from Vertex.
+The Company has the option to conduct research at their own cost in certain defined areas that, if beneficial to the CASGEVY program and CASGEVY ultimately achieves regulatory approval in such areas, then the Company could be entitled to certain milestone payments aggregating to high eight digits from Vertex.

-Each of the remaining milestones are fully constrained as of December 31, 2022.
+Each of the remaining milestones described above are fully constrained as of December 31, 2023.
 There is uncertainty that the events to obtain the research and developmental milestones will be achieved given the nature of clinical development and the stage of the CRISPR/Cas9 technology.
 The remaining research, development and regulatory milestones will be constrained until it is probable that a significant revenue reversal will not occur.
 Commercial milestones and royalties relate predominantly to a license of intellectual property and are determined by sales or usage-based thresholds.
 The commercial milestones and royalties are accounted for under the royalty recognition constraint and will be accounted for as constrained variable consideration.
 The Company applies the royalty recognition constraint for each commercial milestone and will not recognize revenue for each until the subsequent sale of a licensed product (achievement of each) occurs.